rwjmoore/RemoteUltrasoundCode/README.md

 This software suite represents two goals:

- <b>1: To quantitatively analyze ultrasound examinations to validate how well ultrasound exams can be performed through remote (telemonitroed) guidance.
+ <b>1: To quantitatively analyze ultrasound examinations to validate how well ultrasound exams can be performed through remote (telemonitored) guidance.

  2: To facilitate a remote, telemonitored ultrasound examination by recording, and streaming live video. </b>